-North Korea Has Released An American Student Detained For Over A Year
+Jailed US Student Otto Warmbier Has Been Medically Evacuated From North Korea

 Approached by reporters during a stopover in Beijing before he headed to Pyongyang, Rodman declined to answer questions about the specific goals of his trip.

-Still, not all groups in the country were happy to have Rodman back, said Andray Abrahamian, a North Korea researcher at Macquarie University.
+Still, not all groups in the country were happy to have Rodman back, Abrahamian said.

 "There was some bureaucratic conflict over Rodman," he said.
 "Some groups saw it as a potential opportunity to reach out to the US, and others saw him as a potential problem ...
 The fact that he's been invited suggests that Kim Jong Un is is at least not unhappy to have him back, though I'm not sure they'll meet."